-We offer a number of education programs, trainings, presentations, seminars, and workshops for caregivers and community members.
-Check the Chapter Calendar, email us at firstname.lastname@example.org or call (800) 272-3900 for times and locations near you.
+We offer a number of education programs to a wide variety of audiences.
+Check the Chapter Calendar, email us at firstname.lastname@example.org or call (800) 272-3900 for program times and locations near you.
 Below is a list of programs we offer to the community:

 Community Awareness Presentations

 The Basics is a workshop for anyone who would like to know more about Alzheimer’s disease and related dementias.
-This workshop is perfect for community presentations, corporate employee wellness meetings, church groups, civic meetings and more.

 The workshop’s information includes: